A cheaper cartridge doesn’t have to mean a crappy one.

 It’s at this point you’ll start enjoying the sound from the Omega.

-Some folks on audio forums are calling the Omega the deal of the century considering its performace and price.
+Some folks on audio forums are calling the Omega the deal of the century considering its performance and price.

-It’s worth mentioning that Ortofon don’t offer a replacement stylus for the Omega.
+It’s worth mentioning that Ortofon doesn’t offer a replacement stylus for the Omega.
 But you can pop just about any other Ortofon stylus on the Omega body.

 Although, if you like the Omega and budget is important, you can pick up a new one for next to nothing.

 I like the Omega as a cart that performs well in the sound and budget category.

 The only downside is some folks have complained about their cartridge arriving in poor packaging.
 But luckily Amazon has a great return policy and you can have a new one sent out in no time.

 The Omega by Ortofon is a more than decent cartridge and its price point is rather sweet.
 It’ll even leave you with enough greenbacks to buy a few records too.

 The 92ECD is not available so check out the Audio-Technica AT85EP at Amazon.

 This cartridge from Audio Technica is specifically for P Mount tonearms.
 But with the help of an adaptor, it can be used on standard half mount decks too.